4NSHUL/Impact-Analytics-assignment/README.md

 # Impact-Analytics-assignment
-This repository contains the problem and its solution for assignment shared by Impact Analytics.
+This repository contains the problem and its solution of Impact Analytics assignment.
  Question

 In a university, your attendance determines whether you will be allowed to attend your graduation ceremony.